-- 1. Position the Lifting Cranes in the appropriate positions for the size of container.
-To move the Cranes select the Cranes Mode and use the joysticks as discussed in the previous section. - 2.
+- 1. Position the Lifting Cranes in the appropriate positions for the size of container. - a) Select Traverse ( or to or to). - b) To move modules out to 40' position, push joysticks out.
+To move to 20' position, push joysticks in. - 2.
 Position the Sidelifter trailer for lifting the container.
 Do this second so that, in the instance of lifting a container onto the Sidelifter, it is easier to line the cranes up beside the container.